jlewisit/js-regex-tutorial/hexadecimal-value-regex.md

 Grouping constructs indicate groups and ranges of expression characters.
 The grouping construct in our 'Matching a Hex Value' regex is ([a-f0-9]{6}|[a-f0-9]{3}).
 Inside the grouping construct is the OR Operator (|), the charater classes and the quantifiers.

 ### Bracket Expressions
 Anything inside a set of square brackets ([]) represents a range of characters that we want to match.
 These patterns are known as bracket expressions.
 In the 'Matching a Hex Value' regex, it is the [a-f0-9] component, where the value is made up of characters between a-f and/or 0-9.
-The quantity of charachers will match the amount detailed in the proceeding quantifier {6} or {3}.
+The quantity of charachers will match the amount detailed in the subsequent quantifier {6} or {3}.

 ### Character Classes
 Character classes distinguish kinds of characters such as, distinguishing between letters and digits.
 For our 'Matching a Hex Value' regex, the [a-f0-9] is the character class which is repeated twice with different quantifiers attached to each one.

 Inside the character class there are two ranges mentioned, a-f and 0-9.
-As long as the characters used in the character classes are a-f and/or 0-9 and as long as the proceeding quantifier is matched, the value used as the hex value will work in the regular expression.
+As long as the characters used in the character classes are a-f and/or 0-9 and as long as the subsequent quantifier is matched, the value used as the hex value will work in the regular expression.

 If the character class were [w-z], the characters that would match would be: 'w', 'x', 'y' or 'z'.